The History Of Indonesian Food In Caribbean Cuisine

 Festive Balinese Rijsttafel with Traditional Indonesian Food Dishes.

-Before you dig in, it's essential to get acquainted with sambal.
 Sambal is the condiment of choice in Indonesia, a relish typically made from an aromatic blend of chiles, shrimp paste, garlic, shallots, sugar, and lime juice.
 The magic of sambal is that it goes well with just about every Indonesian dish, even adding pep to plain rice.
-If sambal is offered, always say yes.
-But I recommend sampling a small taste of the relish first, as spice levels range from barely an ember to pure fire.
+I recommend sampling a small taste of the relish first, as spice levels range from barely an ember to pure fire.

 Indonesian street food, sate skewers on a grill.